The Magician's Nephew

 The Magician's Nephew is a portal fantasy novel by British author C. S. Lewis, published in 1955 by The Bodley Head.
 It is the sixth published of seven novels in The Chronicles of Narnia (1950–1956).
-In recent editions, which sequence the books according in chronological order, it is placed as the first volume of the series.
+In recent editions, which sequence the books in the chronological order of the story, it appears as the first volume of the series.
 Like the others, it was illustrated by Pauline Baynes whose work has been retained in many later editions.
 The Bodley Head was a new publisher for The Chronicles, a change from Geoffrey Bles who had published the previous five novels.

 The Magician's Nephew is a prequel to the series.
 The middle third of the novel features the creation of the Narnia world by Aslan the lion, centred on a section of a lamp-post brought by accidental observers from London in 1900.
 The visitors then participate in the beginning of Narnia's history, 1000 years before The Lion, the Witch and the Wardrobe (which inaugurated the series in 1950).

 The frame story, set in England, features two children ensnared in experimental travel via "the wood between the worlds".
 Thus, the novel shows Narnia and our middle-aged world to be only two of many in a multiverse, which changes as some worlds begin and others end.
 It also explains the origin of foreign elements in Narnia, not only the lamp-post but also the White Witch and a human king and queen.

 Lewis began The Magician's Nephew soon after completing The Lion, the Witch and the Wardrobe, spurred by a friend's question about the lamp-post in the middle of nowhere, but he needed more than five years to complete it.
 The story includes several autobiographical elements and explores a number of themes with general moral and Christian implications, including atonement, original sin, temptation, and the order of nature.